ademjemaa/42/README.md

 # 42
-current 42 cursus progress : finshed ft_server, working on cube 3d
+current 42 cursus progress : finshed ft_services, working on both minishell and the C++ modules